 By Brian Sauder

-Attention Church…Your mission, should you decide to accept it, is to infiltrate behind enemy lines and strategically demonstrate the love and the power of God in the places where people work and live.
-Is this Mission Impossible?
+Attention, church.
+Your mission, should you decide to accept it, is to infiltrate behind enemy lines and strategically demonstrate the love and the power of God in the places where people work and live.
+Is this “Mission Impossible?”
 No, this mission is very possible.
-But first we have to know where the enemy has drawn the battle lines.
+But to be successful at this mission, we need to know where the enemy’s lines have been drawn.

 The church is not something you go to, it is something you are.
 The church is literally spread throughout the community at any given time.
-It’s at workplaces, grocery stores, shopping malls, sporting events, neighborhood picnics, cell meetings…It’s everywhere!
+It is found at workplaces, grocery stores, shopping malls, sporting events, neighborhood picnics, small group meetings… it is everywhere!
 The enemy cannot possibly contain the church of the living God.

 Let’s take Jesus as our primary example.
-He did not keep the Holy Spirit to himself.
-Instead he launched a training track that prepared his disciples and others to be empowered and anointed by the Holy Spirit for the work of ministry.
-Then He left and sent the Holy Spirit.
+He did not keep the Holy Spirit to Himself.
+Instead, He launched a training track that prepared His disciples and others to be empowered and anointed by the Holy Spirit for the work of ministry.
+Then He left, and sent the Holy Spirit.

 We understand from church history that Martin Luther restored the truth of the priesthood of all believers to the church.
 This was incredibly valuable.
 The church may have died without it.
 But he did not restore the ministry of all believers to the church.
 The churches associated with Martin Luther today rely strongly on the clergy to do the ministry.
 The restoration of the truth that all believers are called to ministry is happening in a new way in our generation.

 We say the name Jesus Christ without a full understanding of what it means.
-Jesus was “the Christ”.
+Jesus was “the Christ.”
 It was not his last name.
-The word Christ means anointed one.
-It literally translates as Christ, the anointed one.
-The believers at Antioch were the first to be called Christians, or we could say, “ The Anointed Ones”.
+The word Christ means “anointed one.”
+It literally translates as “Christ, the Anointed One.”
+The believers at Antioch were the first to be called Christians, or we could say, “the Anointed Ones.”
 All Christians are anointed by the Holy Spirit and called to minister.